madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 separated and there was also a separate kind `[]`{.haskell} with sort (the classification of kind) `BOX`{.haskell}.

-Nevertheless, their existence in GHC is a blessing.
-They have structure that normal types lack and are good indices to data types.
+Nevertheless, promoted types are a blessing.
+They act as indices to other data types and allows us to encode various properties at type level.
 We come back to this when we introduces GADTs.

 ## Kind polymorphism